 It is seen that below the EP ( $\Omega < \Omega{EP}$ ), one of the fixed point is an attractive point, while other point is repulsion point (Figure 3a).
 As a result, the system evolves from arbitrary initial state to the specified final state.
 Note that Eq.
-(12) and the phase portraits are symmetrical relative to the change Re $A \rightarrow -\text{Re}A$ .
+(12) and the phase portraits are symmetrical relative to the change $\text{Re}A \rightarrow -\text{Re}A$ .
 Below the EP, the final state is also symmetrical relative to this transformation of variables (in the final state ReA = 0).

-Above the EP ( $\Omega > \Omega{EP}$ ), the system evolves along closed trajectories (Figure 3c).
+Above the EP $(\Omega > \Omega{EP})$ , the system evolves along closed trajectories (Figure 3c).
 The ratio of the oscillators' amplitudes depends on time and the initial state.
 It is important that, though Eq.
-(12) and the phase portraits are symmetrical relative to the change $\text{Re}A \rightarrow -\text{Re}A$ , the system trajectories are not.
-Depending on the initial condition, the system evolution occurs either at positive or at negative values of ReA (Figure 3c) and, consequently, the phase difference between the first and second oscillators, $\Delta \varphi = \arg(a_1) - \arg(a_2) = \arg(a_1/a_2)$ , lies either in the range $(\pi/2, 3\pi/2)$ , or $(-\pi/2, \pi/2)$ .
+(12) and the phase portraits are symmetrical relative to the change $\operatorname{Re}A \to -\operatorname{Re}A$ , the system trajectories are not.
+Depending on the initial condition, the system evolution occurs either at positive or at negative values of ReA (Figure 3c).
+Thus, the trajectories along which the system evolves lose the symmetry.
+This behavior is manifestation of a spontaneous symmetry breaking in the non-Hermitian system and corresponds to the EP phase transition.